Thomas Ridley (1799 – March 20, 1879)

 By August 21, 1952, the Monarch had repaired and replaced the Halifax cable, re-establishing that part of the circuit.
 After a long period of intermittent service, the Harbour Grace cable station was in full operation once again.
 However, for efficiency reasons, the station’s operations moved to St. John’s.
 Burke took over as acting manager and oversaw the closing of the Harbour Grace office in 1953, when COTC moved the cable terminus to St. John’s.

-After the closing, from 1954 until the 1980s the Archibald family owned the dwelling.
-After the deaths of Harry and Herman Archibald, who took on necessary repairs and altered the extended bay window addition, the building stood vacant for years, eventually falling into disrepair.
+On November 19, 1954, the cable office was sold to Harry Archibald, of Harbour Grace, for $7,500.
+Archibald and his family used the building as a residence.
+After Archibald’s death, his son Howard lived there until October 1991, taking on necessary repairs and altering the extended bay window addition.
+In 1993 the building was sold to Sheila Hendrigan and stood vacant for years, eventually falling into disrepair.
 In 2000 Brian and Jean Flanagan, originally of Harbour Grace, purchased the Hall with intentions to restore the building as a summer home.
 The Hall was extensively damaged when fire struck in 2003, resulting in today’s stone ruin.

 In recent years, stories have circulated about hauntings at the ruins and how, in Ridley’s day, the Devil created a large lump in the cellar when attempting to reach the world of the living.
 Any evidence of this supposed “devilish lump” has since disappeared.